Lebanese falafel recipe with chickpeas is an easy and delicious famous dish in Lebanon and all the middle east area.

-It is deep fry balls or patties made of chickpeas, fresh coriander, dill, parsley, garlic and seasoned well with salt, pepper and dry coriander.
-It is commonly served with tahini sauce and some chopped veggies like tomato, bell pepper and grated carrot.
+Lebanese falafel is deep fried balls or patties made of chickpeas (sometimes fava beans), fresh coriander, dill, parsley, garlic and seasoned well with salt, pepper and dry coriander.
+It is commonly served with tahini sauce and some chopped veggies and hummus.

 Baked Falafel Or Fried Falafel?